 Lennon Lab: Microbial Ecology and Evolution

-We are interested in the factors that generate and maintain microbial biodiversity.
+We are interested in the ecological and evolutionary factors that generate and maintain microbial biodiversity.

 In turn, we seek to understand the implications of microbial diversity for ecosystem functioning.